The Birth of Vietnam

 The Intervention of Thonpuri

 During the fight at the South of Prey-Nokor, one of the Siam commanders apparently yielded to the Tay-son brothers by releasing all war prisoners back to the latter.
-It was not clear that he had done it in showing off Siam's army superiority or in contrast, showing sympathetic advance to the Tay-son brothers.
-In neither case, the Siam King was allowing that to happen.
-Upon hearing the speculation, the Siam King pulled his troops back to Bangkok in preparation for the next campaign.
-This time, it was conducted through sea route and included both Nguyen-Anh and Mac Tien-thu in taking parts in the fighting.
-They stopped first at Ha-tien and Mac Thien-Tu was assigned to go gathering food and human supply from his old domain.
-Arriving at the outskirts of Prey-Nokor, Nguyen-Anh went on land to rally Viet communities to be on his side.
-The Tay-son's army however managed to disconnect the Siam fleet that store all armament and food supplies from the Siam army that went aground to fight on land.
-Unable to go back to their fleet, the Siam army withdrew themselves and took the long road by land to Udong.
-The Tay-son's army then captured the leftover Khmer-Siam army and put them under the command of Chaopha Ten to go after the fleeing Siam army.
-They went to Phnom Penh and forced the Siam army and Chaopha Ben to flee again to Battambang.
-Chaopha Ten later sent his troops to fight them but was defeated and in a twist of fate, found himself fleeing Udon.
+It was not clear that he had done it in showing off Siam' s army superiority or in contrast, showing sympathetic advance to the Tay-son brothers.
+In neither case, the Siam King was please.
+Upon hearing the speculation, the Siam King pulled his troops back to Bangkok.
+The next campaign was conducted through the sea route and this time it included both Nguyen-Anh and Mac Tien-thu in taking parts in the fighting.
+Fist, they stopped at Ha-tien and Mac Cau was assigned to go gathering food and human supply from his old domain to join in the campaign.
+Arriving at the outskirts of Prey-Nokor, it was Nguyen-Anh's turn to go on land rallying Viet communities to be on his side.
+During an attack on the New Nguyen's court's stronghold, the Tay-son' s army managed to besiege the Siam fleet that stored all armament and food supplies from the Siam army that went aground to fight on land.
+Unable to go back to their fleet, the Siam army withdrew themselves and took the long road by land until they reached Udong.
+There they were met with their Khmer-Siam's compatriots who were captured by the Tay-son's brothers and placed under the command of Chaopha Ten to go after the fleeing Siam army.
+Nevertheless, they managed to defeat the Khmer army and in a twist of fate, Chaopha Ten found himself fleeing Udong.
 Chased out by his rival Chapopha Ben, he went out to join with remaining Cham troops at Phnom Penh.
-Frustrated with the slow development of the Siam court that was tied up again with Burmese incursion, Nguyen-Anh decided to break off and run away.
-He saw in making an alliance with the Khmer suitor Chaopha Ben, more beneficial than with the Siam King.
-In Bangkok, Nguyen-Anh was closely watched and brought along to all the battlefields that the Siam King had to go.
+At Bangkok, the Siam court had to put its eastern campaign on hold because it was tied up again with Burmese incursion.
+During the fight against Burma, Nguyen-Anh was closely watched and brought along to all the battlefields that the Siam King had to go.
 He was not allowed to carry on anything of his own campaign against the Tay-son brothers.
-Now that he was free, he went on mobilizing Viet and even Khmer communities at Prey-Nokor with the help of Chaopha Ben.
-While the latter and his clan had made the last move to drive all Cham army from Phnom Penh, Nguyen-Anh made his move to capture Prey-Nokor.
-This defeat, as we shall see, marked the start of the Tay-son brothers' decline.
-The lost of Prey-Nokor to Nguyen Ahn would soon lead to the formation of a strong base for future take over of Hue.
-In his own campaign against the Cham at Phnom Penh, Chaopha Ben managed to capture his rival, Chaopha Ten, and sent him to Bangkok awaiting the final decision by the Siam King PutyotphaCholalok.
-During his control at Udong, Chaopha Ben succeeded to set the country in order, but his tough management style alienated against the people and some court members decided to send petition to Bangkok for the return of the young Khmer King Prah Ang Eng back to Udong.
-To the disappointment of Chaopha Ben, the Siam king agreed to the proposition and more to his disbelief, Chaopha Ten also came back.
-He came not as a prisoner, but as one of the high court members to the new King Prah Ang Eng.
-Astute as he was, Chaopha Ben then made a stunt maneuvering that became another iconic event of the new history of Cambodia.
-First, he requested the Siam King to move him out from Udong and install him as the governor of the two northeastern Khmer provinces, Battambang and Siemreap.
-To remove himself further from the authority of his rival Chaopha Ten, he requested that the two provinces were put under the control of Bangkok.
-Needless to say, the King PutyotphaCholalok was very much delighted to fulfill his request (Notes: The lost of Battambang and Siemreap to Siam).
+Frustrated with the slow development, Nguyen-Anh decided to break off from Bangkok and run away and went to Udong to meet Chaopha Ben for a joint campaign against the Tay-son brothers.
+He saw in making an alliance with the Khmer suitor Chaopha Ben much more effective and beneficial than with the Siam court.
+With the help of Chaopha Ben, he went on mobilizing Viet and even Khmer communities at Prey-Nokor to join the campaign.
+While Chaopha Ben and his clan had made the last attempt to drive all Cham communities out from Phnom Penh, Nguyen-Anh made his move to attack Prey-Nokor.
+Assisted by internal Viet communities, Nguyen Anh took control of Prey-Nokor with little resistance.
+The victory, as we shall see, marked the start of the Tay-son brothers' decline.
+The lost of Prey-Nokor to Nguyen Ahn would soon lead to the formation of a stronger base of Viet army for the next fight with Hue.
+In his own campaign against the Cham at Phnom Penh, Chaopha Ben managed to capture his rival Chaopha Ten and thinking that the Siam King PutyotphaCholalok would be please with him, he sent Chaopha Ten to Bangkok awaiting the final decision by the Siam King.
+Little he knew that in the eye of the latter, helping Nguyen Anh to retrieve back HUe was not what the Syam King had only in mind.
+It was the control of Hue and subsequently the control of the sea route that the Siam King had actually planned all along.
+Now he had to abandon the plan since Nguyen Anh already sit on the throne of Hue without his own intervention.
+At the mean time, Chaopha Ben attempted to set the country back in order and almost achieved it.
+His tough management style however alienated against the people.
+When some court members sent petition to Bangkok for the return of the young Khmer King Prah Ang Eng back to Udong, the Siam king agreed to the petition without hesitation.
+To the disappointment of Chaopha Ben, his rival Chaopha Ten was also sent back with the Khmer Court.
+More to his disbelief, Chaopha Ten came not as a prisoner but as one of the high court officials to the new King Prah Ang Eng.
+Needless to say, he was fearful of his own safety in the new court of Udong.
+Astute as he was, he then made a stunt maneuvering that became another iconic event of the new history of Cambodia. irst, he requested the Siam King to move him out from Udong and install him as the governor of the two northeastern Khmer provinces, Battambang and Siemreap.
+To remove himself further from the authority of Chaopha Ten, he requested that the two provinces were put under the control of Bangkok.
+This time, the Siam King PutyotphaCholalok was real please with him and was very much delighted to fulfill his request (Notes: The lost of Battambang and Siemreap to Siam).
 In 1795, Chaopha Ben got the best of what he asked for.
 The Siam King secured him as a warlord king in control of the two khmer provinces that became since under the protection of the Siam court.

 The Fall of the Tay-son Brothers